Gianniii/AICrowd-RoadSegmentation-Challenge/README.md

 Authors: Gianni Lodetti, Luca Bracone, Omid Karimi

 In this project, the goal is to create a machine learning model for the classification of pixels in an image.
 More precisely, we perform road segmentation on a set of aerial images to classify road and background pixels.
-Some more information and dataset available on [AICrowd](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation).
+Some more information and dataset available on [AICrowd](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation), and in our **Project_report**.

 ## Installation
 Here are the dependencies needed to run the program with Python: